htcondor/htcondor/docs/classad-attributes/collector-classad-attributes.rst

     :index:`MyAddress<single: MyAddress; ClassAd Collector attribute>`

  ``MyAddress``:
-    String with the IP and port address of the *condor\_collector* daemon which is publishing this ClassAd.
+    String with the IP and port address of the *condor_collector* daemon which is publishing this ClassAd.
     :index:`MyCurrentTime<single: MyCurrentTime; ClassAd Collector attribute>` ``MyCurrentTime``:
-    The time, represented as the number of second elapsed since the Unix epoch (00:00:00 UTC, Jan 1, 1970), at which the *condor\_schedd* daemon last sent a ClassAd update to the *condor\_collector*.
+    The time, represented as the number of second elapsed since the Unix epoch (00:00:00 UTC, Jan 1, 1970), at which the *condor_schedd* daemon last sent a ClassAd update to the *condor_collector*.
     :index:`Name<single: Name; ClassAd Collector attribute>` ``Name``:
     The name of this resource; typically the same value as the ``Machine`` attribute, but could be customized by the site administrator.
-On SMP machines, the *condor\_startd* will divide the CPUs up into separate slots, each with with a unique name.
-These names will be of the form “slot#@full.hostname”, for example, “slot1@vulture.cs.wisc.edu”, which signifies slot number 1 from vulture.cs.wisc.edu.
+On SMP machines, the *condor_startd* will divide the CPUs up into separate slots, each with with a unique name.
+These names will be of the form "slot#@full.hostname", for example, "slot1@vulture.cs.wisc.edu", which signifies slot number 1 from vulture.cs.wisc.edu.
     :index:`PeakForkWorkers<single: PeakForkWorkers; ClassAd Collector attribute>` ``CondorVersion``: